Frequently Asked Questions

 Do I need to write an artist statement or provide an artist bio?

 No. This information is optional.
 Your work is given the same attention and care without these statements, however, we give you the opportunity to submit them in case the juror would like supplemental information on your pieces during jurying or information about you after jurying.
 This also helps the FAC exhibition manager better understand you and your work, and therefore better able to discuss it with our guests and buyers.
 Visitors are often curious about the work in our juried shows and your additional information can assist us in talking about it with them.
+We also supply a binder of provided artist statements within the gallery for visitors to peruse.
 Typical artist statements and bios are brief—approximately 3-5 sentences.

 Do I have to sell my artwork?